elastic/connectors/docs/document-level-security/SERVICENOW.md

 | Knowledge      | admin, knowledge, knowledge_manager, knowledge_admin              |
 | Change Request | admin, sn_change_read, itil                                       |

-For services other than default, connector iterate over access controls with read operations and find the respective roles of the services.
+For services other than the defaults, the connector iterates over access controls with read operations and finds the respective roles for those services.

 **Note:** Refer to [DLS in Search Applications](https://www.elastic.co/guide/en/enterprise-search/master/dls-e2e-guide.html) to learn how to ingest data from ServiceNow with DLS enabled, when building a search application.